The-Martyr/the-martyr.github.io/_pages/about.md

 I'm **Guanyu Zhou**, a research intern at Princeton University and [Falcon Vision Team](https://github.com/tiiuae/Falcon-Perception) at [Technology Innovation Institute](https://www.tii.ae/), currently a final year undergraduate student.

 I am working closely with Prof. [Zhuang Liu](https://liuzhuang13.github.io/) at Princeton University and Prof. [Harry Yang](https://hyang.org/) at HKUST.
 My research interests are **Multimodal Foundation Models (Visual Perception, Reasoning and AIGC)**.
-Prior to this, I did a research internship at the [NLPGroup](https://xuminghu.github.io/) of **HKUST**, exploring the perception bottleneck of MLLMs/VLMs.
+Prior to this, I did a research internship at the [NLPGroup](https://xuminghu.github.io/) of HKUST, exploring the perception bottleneck of MLLMs/VLMs.
 I also had an unforgettable research time at [AIMlab](https://xiangroup.github.io/), where I worked on problems related to video understanding.

 My ultimate goal is to build **a multimodal, scalable, dataset-free, continuously learning, and self-iterating intelligent system**.
 Feel free to email me to discuss issues in related fields!😄